oceanprotocol/market/README.md

 Every branch or Pull Request is automatically deployed by [Vercel](https://vercel.com) with their GitHub integration.
 A link to a deployment will appear under each Pull Request.

-The latest deployment of the `master` branch is automatically aliased to `market-six.now.sh`.
+The latest deployment of the `main` branch is automatically aliased to `market-six.now.sh`.

 ### Manual Deployment